 - Harmful objects: Location of sharps, poisons, and stairs are blocked if baby in house.

 - Avoiding mistakes: checking texts and emails over and over.
 What is read, may involve reading re-reading.
 Check writing for obscenities, faces for evidence of offending.

 - Reassurance: Asking about health and safety and wanting to know if everything is okay.

 Undoing: If fear is about thoughts then it might involve neutralizing with other thoughts, scanning memory for information, intense distraction, etc. Violent or harm thoughts are compulsively replaced with “good” thoughts and thoughts can be replayed over and over to make sure nothing bad was included.
-There can be formulas like 5 good thoughts counter 1 bad thought.
+There can be formulas like five good thoughts counter one bad thought.
 Memories can be played backwards in attempts to undo them.

 Organizing: making sure the environment is safe.
 Example would be to remove or secure things that could trip someone for example.
 The environment can be scanned to sharp objects like glass, needles, or nails.